 Doctoral Theses - What happens on the day of my defence?

 Your defence will have been advertised by way of a poster to the TST member colleges.
-If you would like to invite more people to atttend, you are welcome to.
+If you would like to invite more people to atttend, you are welcome to; please inform the AD Office if you expect more than ten guests.
 Defences normally take place in one of TST's boardrooms.
 Unless the external examiner is nearby, she or he will participate by telephone conference call.
 The defence normally takes two hours.
 The chair of the defence will convene the defence and introduce everyone, after which time you and the visitors will be excused from the room for a few minutes while your committee meets in camera.
 Then you will be invited back into the room and the examiners will take turns asking questions for about an hour and a half.
 At the end of that session, you will be excused from the room once more, and after a few minutes you will be invited back in and the decision of the committee will be announced.
 There are a variety of possible outcomes.
 Please see the handbook for details.

 As you are approaching your own defence, you may want to sit in on a defence prior in order to see what a defence is like.
 Please speak to the Advanced Degree Administrator to learn about upcoming defences.